MaybeChiku/chitti-game-bot/.github/README.md

 - Built with [pyrofork](https://github.com/pyrofork/pyrofork) – A modern fork of the Pyrogram Telegram Bot API framework
 - Database powered by [MongoDB](https://www.mongodb.com/)
 - Deployed on [Heroku](https://www.heroku.com/) and [Docker](https://www.docker.com/)

----

-**This project is open source and available for use and modification.**